Table of Contents

 Commercial Electricity per Unit Rate in UP

 Commercial electricity rates in UP are higher than domestic rates, reflecting the increased demand and usage in commercial activities.
-These UP commercial electricity rate per unit are uniform across most regions, with minor variations.
+These UP commercial electricity rates per unit are uniform across most regions, with minor variations.

 | Consumer Category | Rate per Unit (₹) |